fpsvogel/aoc/README.md

     - <https://github.com/ahorner/advent-of-code>
     - <https://github.com/ZogStriP/adventofcode>
     - <https://github.com/erikw/advent-of-code-solutions>
+  - *If the day is omitted, it bootstraps the first day of the given year.*
-  - *If no arguments are given, it tries to bootstrap the puzzle that comes after the one that was last committed to Git.*
+  - *If both arguments are omitted, it bootstraps the puzzle that comes after the one that was last committed to Git.*
   - Opens all of the new files using `editor_command` in `config.yml`.
   - Note: For easy file-searchability (Ctrl+P in VS Code), the instructions file is named (for day 1 of 2015, for example) `1501.md` and the other solutions are named `15011.rb` and `15012.rb` (part 1 and part 2).
 - `aoc run YEAR DAY [PART]`